-In certain cases, a participant worker's consent to the collection, use and disclosure of his or her personal information for the purposes outlined above is given by simply agreeing to provide his or her personal information and by their applying to be enrolled in the RSAP.
+In certain cases, a participant worker's consent to the collection, use and disclosure of his or her personal information for the purposes outlined above is given by agreeing to provide his or her personal information and by their applying to be enrolled in the RSAP.

-However, in other cases, explicit consent is required, such as in the case of the RSAP voluntary participation agreement, which is required in order to opt in to RSAP.
+However, in other cases, explicit consent is required, such as in the case of the RSAP voluntary participation agreement, which is required to enroll in RSAP.

-A participant worker who opts out of RSAP pursuant to Article 4.2, has the right to withdraw consent for the third party case administration's collection, use, retention or disclosure of his or her personal information by providing written notice of said request to the RSAP privacy officer.
+A participant worker who opts out of RSAP pursuant to Clause 4.2, has the right to withdraw consent for the TPCA's collection, use, retention, or disclosure of his or her personal information by providing written notice of said request to the applicable REO's RSAP Privacy Officer.